JMarcan/pytorch_image_classification/README.md

 ## Project Set Up Instructions
 The jupyter notebook and is prepared to be run on AWS SageMaker Notebook Instance<br>
-where it orchestrates the whole process from the data preparation, hyperparameter tuning and training, to the deployment<br>
+where it orchestrates the whole process from the data preparation,<br>
+hyperparameter tuning and training, to the deployment<br>

 ## Files